Pereira-Romeo/ObsiCraft/README.md

 ```

 > ![tip]
-> To easily encode your image, you can use [this free website](https://it-tools.tech/base64-file-converter) which requires no login mail or whatever :)
+> To easily encode your image, you can use **[this free website](https://it-tools.tech/base64-file-converter)** which requires no login mail or whatever
 > just copy the result and replace `<encoded image>` from the above snippets.

 # Using this theme